openequella/openequella.github.io/guides/PushToLMS.md

 {return username;}
 ```
 22. If required, click Change next to Exportable by to open the Select users page.
 Select the users to access the Add to external link from the Resource summary page.
 Click OK to save.
-EQUELLA 6.1 Push to LMS 15 | P a g e
+openEQUELLA 6.1 Push to LMS 15 | P a g e
 23. If required, click Change next to Content viewable by to open the Select users page.
 Select the users to access the Find uses link from the Resource summary page.
 Click to OK save.
 24. Click OK to save the connector details.

 ## Set up a Blackboard connector
-Setting up a Blackboard connector will enable suitably privileged users to add resources to Blackboard courses from EQUELLA, using the Add to external system link from the Resource summary screen.
+Setting up a Blackboard connector will enable suitably privileged users to add resources to Blackboard courses from openEQUELLA, using the Add to external system link from the Resource summary screen.
 Additionally, users will be able to check the current usage of the resource within Blackboard using the Find uses link.

-Once the Blackboard connector has been configured, a scheduled event (which runs with the Weekly Tasks) will table existing EQUELLA resources in Blackboard and display each instance in Manage external resources.
+Once the Blackboard connector has been configured, a scheduled event (which runs with the Weekly Tasks) will table existing openEQUELLA resources in Blackboard and display each instance in Manage external resources.

-If a resource is moved from one Blackboard location to another from the Blackboard application, the scheduled event needs to run before the new locations will display in EQUELLA.
+If a resource is moved from one Blackboard location to another from the Blackboard application, the scheduled event needs to run before the new locations will display in openEQUELLA.

-Prior to setting up the Blackboard connector in EQUELLA, the EQUELLA webservice.jar file must be uploaded in Blackboard to create the EQUELLA web service, then web service settings in Blackboard need to be checked for correct configuration.
+Prior to setting up the Blackboard connector in openEQUELLA, the openEQUELLA webservice.jar file must be uploaded in Blackboard to create the openEQUELLA web service, then web service settings in Blackboard need to be checked for correct configuration.

-### Upload the EQUELLA web service
+### Upload the openEQUELLA web service
 1. Log in to Blackboard as an administrative user.
 2. Select the System Admin tab.
 The Administrator Panel displays.
 3. From the Building Blocks portlet, select the Building Blocks link.
 The Building Blocks menu page displays.
 Click the Installed Tools link to open the Building Blocks page.
 Figure 15 Blackboard Building Blocks page
-4. Click the down arrow button beside the EQUELLA Plugin building block and select Settings from the menu.
-The EQUELLA Server Configuration page displays.
+4. Click the down arrow button beside the openEQUELLA Plugin building block and select Settings from the menu.
+The openEQUELLA Server Configuration page displays.
 5. Click the Download the web service.jar link in the Web Service Download section.
 6. Save the webservice.jar file to a selected folder.
 7. Click the System Admin tab.
 The Administrator Panel displays.
 8. From the Building Blocks portlet, select the Web Services link.
 The Web Services page displays.
 9. Click Upload Web Services.
 The Install Web Service page displays.
 10. Click Browse and select the downloaded webservice.jar file.
 11. Click Submit.
-The EQUELLA web service (EQUELLA.WS) now displays in the Web Services list, and a ‘Success’ message displays at the top of the screen.
+The openEQUELLA web service (EQUELLA.WS) now displays in the Web Services list, and a ‘Success’ message displays at the top of the screen.

 ### Configure Blackboard Web Services settings
 1. Check the following web service configurations.